Thomas Jefferson: Monticello, marriage, and family

-In 1768, Jefferson began constructing his primary residence, Monticello near present-day Charlottesville, Virginia.
-Its Italian name means "Little Mountain" in English.
-Monticello is located on a hilltop overlooking his 5000 acre plantation.
+In 1768, Jefferson began constructing his primary residence, Monticello, on a hilltop overlooking his 5000 acre plantation.
 (Note: His other properties included Shadwell, Tufton, Lego, Pantops, and his retreat, Poplar Forest.
 He also owned the unimproved mountaintop Montalto, and the Natural Bridge.)
-He spent most of his adult life designing Monticello as an architect and was quoted as saying, "Architecture is my delight, and putting up, and pulling down, one of my favorite amusements."
+He spent most of his adult life designing Monticello and was quoted as saying, "Architecture is my delight, and putting up, and pulling down, one of my favorite amusements."
 Construction was done mostly by local masons and carpenters, assisted by Jefferson's slaves.
 He moved into the South Pavilion in 1770.
 Turning Monticello into a neoclassical masterpiece in the Palladian style became Jefferson's lifelong project.

 On January 1, 1772, Jefferson married his third cousin, Martha Wayles Skelton, a 23-year-old widow of Bathurst Skelton.
-She was a frequent hostess for Jefferson, and managed the large household.
+She was a frequent hostess for Jefferson and managed the large household.
 Historian Dumas Malone described the marriage as the happiest period of Jefferson's life.
 Martha was a skilled pianist; Jefferson often accompanied her on the violin or cello.
 During their ten-year marriage, Martha bore six children: Martha "Patsy" (1772–1836); Jane Randolph (1774–1775); an unnamed son who lived for only a few weeks in 1777; Mary "Polly" (1778–1804); Lucy Elizabeth (1780–1781); and another Lucy Elizabeth (1782–1784).
 (Note: While the news from Francis Eppes, with whom Lucy was staying, did not reach Jefferson until 1785, in an undated letter, it is clear that the year of her death was 1784 from another letter to Jefferson from James Currie dated November 20, 1784.)
 Only Martha and Mary survived to adulthood.
 Martha's father, John Wayles, died in 1773, and the couple inherited 135 enslaved people, 11000 acre, and the estate's debts.
 The debts took Jefferson years to satisfy, contributing to his financial problems.

 Martha later suffered from ill health, including diabetes, and frequent childbirth weakened her.
 A few months after the birth of her last child, she died on September 6, 1782, with Jefferson at her bedside.
 Shortly before her death, Martha made Jefferson promise never to marry again, telling him that she could not bear to have another mother raise her children.
 Jefferson was grief-stricken by her death, relentlessly pacing back and forth for roughly three weeks, and finally emerging to take long rambling rides on secluded roads with his daughter, Martha, who said she was "a solitary witness to many a violent burst of grief".